philbowles/h4plugins/docs/ccc.md

     h4onof.turn(ON); // plugins have direct calls that map 1:1 onto the commands
 ```

-In summary, a command is a command is a command no matter where it comes from.
+Quite simply a command is a command is a command no matter where it comes from.
 Subject to the necessary quirks of each source, the final part of the command is always the same.
 This means that when reading the documentation, only that last part of the command is described, no matter how simple or how complex its effect is.

 If it can be done by *any* of the methods described above, it can - by definition - be done by *all* of them.
-So in the documentation or support groups you might see "try giving it an h4/reboot" or "what is the result of an h4/show/config?" and how you actually do that to *your* device depends entirely on what plugins you have included: in effect the actual command itself is disconnected from its source - how you choose to get the command into the device is up to you, but the device will do exactly the same thing whichever method you choose.
+In the documentation or support groups you might see "try giving it an h4/reboot" or "what is the result of an h4/show/config?" and how you actually do that to *your* device depends entirely on what plugins you have included: in effect the actual command itself is disconnected from its source - how you choose to get the command into the device is up to you, but the device will do exactly the same thing whichever method you choose.

 Every plugin has the ability to add its own specific commands on top of those provided by H4P_SerialCmd itself.
 Details of the additional commands that each plugin adds (if any) are found in the documentation for the relevant plugin - here we will discuss only those that come already "baked-in"